me-nk007/MERN-Projetcs/README.md

-It is a repository where i have created a clone of Postman for GET and POST request.
+It is a repository where i have created a clone of Postman for GET and POST request for users.